SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/linux.md

 ## Source template configuration

-You can follow the below steps to set a remotely managed OpenTelemetry collector and push the source template to it.
+Follow the below steps to set a remotely managed OpenTelemetry collector and push the source template to it.

 ### Step 1: Set up remotely managed OpenTelemetry collector